rajbhatta/ReactJs/05_props/readme.md

 ## Working with Props in React JS ##
-To pass the data as params (parameters) from one React component to another component?
+To pass the data as params (parameters) from one React component to another component we use Props.
 That's because you don't want to have a component rendering static data, but pass dynamic data to your component instead.
 That's where React's props come into play.

 ### Props in Functional component ###
 **Note:** If we need to use Props in functional component then we have to use